rss2025-9/final_challenge2025/README.md

 `detections` is the number of times you trigger Vector's security system.
 There are a couple ways that can happen:

 Security Zones: These zones are patrolled by guards (TAs walking back and forth).
-You’ll need to navigate through them without hitting the guard.
-Otherwise, your operation might be in trouble.
+You’ll need to navigate through them without hitting the guard; otherwise, your operation might be in trouble.

 Surveillance: The signal lights will help you time your movements with the fortress’s surveillance blind spots.
 Running a red light might alert Vector of your heist!